jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 > v = story points completed &divide; work cycle

-Therefore, a team that completes 80 story points in a 2 week sprint could be said to have a velocity of 80 story points/sprint, or just simplified to 80 points.
+Therefore, a team that completes 80 story points in a sprint could be said to have a velocity of 80 story points/sprint, or commonly simplified to 80 points.

 Does this formula make sense?
 To answer that, we first need to define our unit of measurement.
 What exactly is a story point?